25 Amazing Facts About Science for School Assembly.

 Mind-Boggling Distances.

-225 million kilometers (140 million miles) from Earth on average, and Proxima Centauri, the nearest star, is 4.24 light-years away.
+The universe is incredibly vast.
+For example, Mars is about 225 million kilometers (140 million miles) from Earth on average, and Proxima Centauri, the nearest star, is 4.24 light-years away.
+In other words, if you could travel at the speed of light, you would need more than four years to reach it!

 Celestial Bodies.

-The planet Jupiter is so large that it could fit over 1,300 Earths inside it! and yet we never cease to wonder at the wonders of the universe.
+The planet Jupiter is so massive that it could contain over 1,300 Earths inside it!
+Yet, we never stop marveling at the wonders of the universe.
+The largest and smallest celestial bodies vary greatly, leading to incredible discoveries, according to Neil de Grasse Tyson.

 Cosmic Events.